mohitkharb/Opticks_Gsoc2013/README.md

 Hi this is the Readme file for my Gsoc 2013 project "Object based Image Fusion and Change Detection tools for Opticks."

-It has a folder named OA.
+It has a folder named CD.
-1. Copy OA  "<SDK-directory>\application\PlugIns\src\"
+1. Copy CD  "<SDK-directory>\application\PlugIns\src\"
-2. COpy OBIA_plugin.sln to "<SDK-directory>\application\"
+2. COpy CDF_plugin.sln to "<SDK-directory>\application\"
 3. set an enviornment variable "OPTICKSDEPENDENCIES" to the dependencies folder in the sdk, and set OPTICKS_CODE_DIR to point it to the opticks sdk.
-4. run OBIA_plugin in visual studio and build as per your choice.
+4. run CDF_plugin in visual studio and build as per your choice.

 For running the plugin in opticks :